Rich states finally kill vaccine-waiver proposal at WTO

 According to Dimitri Eynikel from Médecins Sans Frontières, "the impact of this decision would have been much bigger if therapeutics would have been included from the beginning" because that is where access challenges are happening right now.

-"But it is very unlikely that within six months those who oppose that are going to suddenly accept the inclusion of these other products," he said.
+"It is hard to see how within six months those who oppose that are going to suddenly accept the inclusion of these other products," he said.

 Campaigners slammed the deal reached at the 12th WTO ministerial meeting in Geneva, arguing that the text still protects pharma monopolies in rich countries and may have little effect in practice.